Domain disputes and wait status Open all

 A wait status can be requested by anyone.
 However, the requesting party must be able to credibly demonstrate its legal claims to the domain, e.g. with a company or trademark register report.

-If you wish to request a wait status for a .at domain, please contact the nic.at Legal Department by letter or e-mail (firstname.lastname@example.org), explaining what domain is at issue and what your rights related to it are.
+If you wish to request a wait status for a .at domain, please contact the nic.at Legal Department by a signed letter, which can also be sent as e-mail attachment (email@example.com), explaining what domain is at issue and what your rights related to it are.
 Enclose certifications such as company or trademark register reports.
 If the claim is legally justified, Wait Status 1 will be activated and both applicant and domain holder will be informed in writing.

 Wait Status 1 remains effective for the duration of one month and can be extended by another month prior to expiry.
 Hence, the maximum possible duration is two months in all.
 Wait Status 2 remains effective for the entire duration of a legal dispute before the court or an arbitrator.